tyroguru/BPFTrace-hol/kernel.md

 ## kretfunc probes

 The typed return argument from a function is available through the `retval` variable in a `kretfunc` probe.
 The following example displays how easy it is to use with the kernel `fget()` function.
-This function returns a 'struct file' for a given file descriptor so we can use that to
+This function returns a 'struct file' for a given file descriptor so we can use that to extract filenames:

 ```
 # bpftrace -lv 'kretfunc:fget'